NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ## Data Release 6.0

 * __GDC Product__: Data
-* __Release Date__: April 27, 2017
+* __Release Date__: May 4, 2017

 ### New updates

 1. GDC updated public Mutation Annotation Format (MAF) files are now available.
 Updates include leveraging the MC3 variant filtering strategy.
-Detailed description of the new format can be found [here](Data/File_Formats/MAF_Format/).
+Detailed description of the new format can be found [here](../File_Formats/MAF_Format/).
 2. Protected MAFs are updated to include additional variant annotation information
 3. Some MuTect2 VCFs updated to include dbSNP and COSMIC annotations found in other VCFs